clambin/traefik-simple-auth/README.md

 - `provider`

   The auth provider to use.
 Supported values are `github`, `google` and `oidc`.
-When using `oidc` (i.e. OpenID Connect), the user should also provide the OIDC ServiceURL for the OIDC service (`-provider-oidc-service-url`).
+When using `oidc` (i.e. OpenID Connect), the user should also provide the OIDC Issuer URL for the OIDC service (`-provider-oidc-issuer-url`).

-  Note: in theory, any OpenID Connect-compliant service should work.
-But only Google has been tested.
+  Note: in theory any OpenID Connect-compliant service should work, but only Google has been tested.

-- `provider-oidc-service-url`
+- `provider-oidc-issuer-url`

-  The service URL to use for the oidc provider.
+  The OpenID Connect Issuer URL to use for the oidc provider.
 Default is "https://accounts.google.com" (i.e. Google)

 - `client-id`